A Comprehensive Guide on How to Make a Banking App in 2023

 Banking apps use a specific approach to storing data, called in-memory type.
 Programmers implement this type to ensure that all downloaded or received data is cleared when the app is deleted.
 When using in-memory databases, the user data could not be “physically” retrieved from the device.
 Even if the device is hacked, the data cannot be obtained.

 FinTech companies and banking apps are subject to regulatory requirements like any other technology solution.

 The main regulations for banking apps are:

 - GDPR Compliance.
 This regulation concerns any personal data and is applied to all organizations that provide goods or services for EU citizens.

-- PCI DSS Compliance. - It’s applied to any merchant or service provider that handles, processes, stores, or transmits credit card data.
+- PCI DSS Compliance.
+You should know how to become PCI DSS compliant since this regulation applied to any merchant or service provider that handles, processes, stores, or transmits credit card data.